Skip to content

 DeliveryETag/304, gzip, one endpoint per market typeDetermines whether polling at your cadence is cheap or painful.

-ReliabilityA live status/freshness surface and proof of production usageYour product is only as available as the feed under it.
+ReliabilityA live status/update-time surface and proof of production usageYour product is only as available as the feed under it.

 TermsScoped, revocable keys, room to expand, a real trialYou want to verify on real data and grow without re-contracting.